shrutikajha2603/OASS/readme.md

 - **Wishlist:**
   - Add, remove, and annotate products with personalized notes.

+- **AI Shopping Assistant:**
+  - Ask AI what to shop and take your shopping experience to another level.

 - **Order Management:**
   - Create new orders and view order history.